 Although primarily an evening or part-time school, morning classes were instituted.

-The Department of Law and Department of Comparative Jurisprudence were changed to the Department of Law and Jurisprudence, and Department of Politics and Diplomacy.
+The Department of Law and the Department of Comparative Jurisprudence were changed to the Department of Law and Jurisprudence and the Department of Politics and Diplomacy.

 William Reynolds Vance became Dean of the Law School.